VellocetSoftware/aniv-ds/README.md

 To start: `docker compose up -d`
 To stop: `docker compose down`
 To rebuild after stopping: `docker system prune -a`, `docker compose up -d`
-## To add ops:
-Add operators to aniv-ds/config/ops.cfg
 ## To check logs:
 `docker logs aniv-ds` will show the last run.
 Log files are stored in aniv-ds/ds/logs/